mgrube753/bachelor-thesis/30_documentation/sampling.md

 The script follows a three-stage process:

 1. **Sampling**: Randomly selects a specified number of question files from each experimental condition in the experiment output directories.
-2. **CSV Generation**: Produces structured CSV files for different evaluation tasks (e.g., qualitative analysis by experts and students), including hint files and evaluation templates.
+2. **CSV Generation**: Produces structured CSV files for different evaluation tasks (e.g. qualitative analysis by experts and students), including hint files and evaluation templates.
 3. **Renaming**: Copies the sampled question files to a new directory with standardized, anonymized filenames for manual review.

 ## Main Functions

 - `sample_questions(...)` and `walk_and_sample(...)`:
     - Traverse the experiment output directories (`10_exp1`, `20_exp2`).
-    - Randomly select a specified number of `.txt` question files from each condition (e.g., for each LLM, prompt type, and source).
+    - Randomly select a specified number of `.txt` question files from each condition (e.g. for each LLM, prompt type, and source).
     - Copy the selected files to the `70_samples` directory.

 - `parse_file_path(parts)`: